noir-lang/noir/docs/docs/developers/bridges.md

 - `--sig` is the function signature that we want to call
 - `--legacy` is because ganache (which the testnet is running on) and eip1559 don't play well
 - `-vvvv` prints trace
-- `broadcast` will broadcast your transactions to the testnet (rather than running simulations)
+- `broadcast` will broadcast the deployment transactions to the testnet (rather than running simulations)

 Refer to [this section](https://github.com/AztecProtocol/aztec-connect-bridges#writing-a-bridge) of the bridges repo README for more detail.